-2. Lead-Based Paint Requirements
+3. Lead-Based Paint Requirements

-The regulations for Lead-Based Paint, as described in the Lead-Based Poisoning Prevention Act of 1973 and its applicable regulations found at 24 CFR §35, Subpart M, require certain responses to potential leadbased hazards.
+The regulations for Lead-Based Paint, as described in the Lead-Based Poisoning Prevention Act of 1973 and its applicable regulations found at 24 CFR §35, Subpart M, require certain responses to potential lead-based hazards.
 If the structure was built or rehabilitated prior to 1978, and a child under the age of six or a pregnant woman will reside in the property, and the property has a defective paint surface inside or outside the structure, the property cannot be approved until the defective surface is repaired by at least scraping and painting the surface with two coats of non-lead based paint.
 Defective paint surface means: Applicable surface on which paint is cracking, scaling, chipping, peeling or loose.
 Project Sponsors should notify the property owner of the need for paint stabilization.
 Specific guidelines for paint stabilization are described in 24 CFR §35.1330(b).
 If a child under age six residing in the HOPWA-assisted property has an Elevated Blood Level, paint surfaces must be tested for lead-based paint.
 If lead is found present, the surface must be abated in accordance with 24 CFR §35.
 Project Sponsors must use the following criteria to determine if a property can be approved or is deficient:

-- A. Year the structure was built or rehabilitated - B. A child under the age of six will reside in the property - C. A pregnant woman will reside in the property

-If the structure was built or rehabilitated before 1978, then the Project Sponsor must provide a "Protect Your Family from Lead in Your Home" pamphlet to the household.
-If the structure was built or rehabilitated before 1978 and a child under the age of six or pregnant woman will reside in the property, then the Project Sponsor must visually assess the unit.
+- A. Year the structure was built or rehabilitated - B. A child under the age of six will reside in the property - C. A pregnant woman will reside in the property rehabilitated before 1978 and a child under the age of six or pregnant woman will reside in the property, then the Project Sponsor must visually assess the unit.
 Visual assessments are unnecessary for zero-bedroom units or if a unit meets other exemptions in 24 CFR §35.115(a).
 The client will initial the Housing Quality Standards Certification if they received the pamphlet.
 Housing case managers that perform visual assessments must complete the HUD Lead-Based Paint Visual Assessment Training (see Section 20.
 Program Technical Assistance and Trainings, 1.
 AA and Project Sponsor Required Trainings).